napikwaan/oregon-pharmacy-website/README.md

 # Oregon State Pharmacy Association

 ## Overview
-This is a repository for tracking the work performed on the Oregon State Pharmacy Association [website](https://oregonpharmacy.org/).
+This is a repository for tracking issues, changes, assets, and work on the Oregon State Pharmacy Association [website](https://oregonpharmacy.org/).